-If you are and/or your spouse are eligible for Medicare Part A (for free), state law requires that you enroll in Medicare Part A and Part B and select one of the GIC's Medicare Plans in your geographic area to supplement your Medicare benefits.
+If you are and/or your spouse are eligible for Medicare Part A (for free), state law requires that you enroll in Medicare Part A and Part B and select one of the GIC's Medicare Plans.

 Refer to the Benefit Decision Guide for general information, or contact the plans for more detailed information about your health plan choices.
 When selecting a plan, you should consider benefits, convenience, and how your health may change after you retire.

 You may change health plans when you retire

 The GIC must receive the form within 60 days of the retirement.
 Thereafter you may change plans only during annual enrollment, if you move outside of your plan's service area or if you become eligible for Medicare (at which point you must enroll in a GIC Medicare Plan).
 Annual enrollment changes are effective the following July 1.

 How to pay the premiums for state retiree health and/or life insurance coverage after you retire

 Premiums will be deducted from your monthly pension.
 As it frequently takes several months to receive your first pension check, the GIC will bill you directly for the retiree share of premium (20%) until your GIC deductions begin.
 It’s important to pay this monthly bill by the due date to avoid termination of coverage.
 Municipal Retirees - contact your benefits office for details.

 What you should do if you do not receive a premium bill from the GIC after you retire (state retirees only)